alex634/esp32_ridekc_bus/README.md

 To track the busses I came up with the solution of using an ESP32 to detect when the RIDEKC free bus WiFi is nearby, and then sending a PUT request to a server to create a file containing information about board status and arrival time.

 The ESP32 will be enclosed in some sort of case with a source of power.
 This case will be designed specifically for where we place it and will be included here

+To compile this code, you will need to use platformio.
+I used conda and pip to install the cli version, but you can use the VS Code plugin as well.